 The Company bases its estimates on historical and anticipated results, trends, and various other assumptions that it believes are reasonable under the circumstances.
 Estimates and assumptions about future events and their effects, including the impact of global macroeconomic conditions, cannot be determined with certainty and therefore require the exercise of judgment.
 Actual results could differ from those estimates and any such differences may be material to the Company's condensed consolidated financial statements.

 Significant Accounting Policies

-Other than the policies described below, there were no significant changes to the Company's significant accounting policies disclosed in "Note 2 - Basis of Presentation and Summary of Significant Accounting Policies" of the Company's Annual Report.
+There were no significant changes to the Company's significant accounting policies disclosed in "Note 2 - Basis of Presentation and Summary of Significant Accounting Policies" of the Company's Annual Report.